mckennapsean/dissertation/content/01-intro.md

 utilized this framework as a solution.
-The design activity framework is validated through series of case studies in the fields of biology [@mckenna2015s], cybersecurity [@McKenna2014; @McKenna2015; @mckenna2016], and data storytelling [@mckenna2017] and also by an evaluation of design activity worksheets taught in a data visualization classroom for use in a cumulative project [@mckenna2017a].
+The design activity framework is validated through series of case studies in the fields of biology [@mckenna2015s], cybersecurity [@McKenna2014; @McKenna2015; @mckenna2016], and data storytelling [@mckenna2017] and also by an external validation using design activity worksheets taught in a data visualization classroom for use in a cumulative project [@mckenna2017a].

 In order to capture the challenges faced when using existing visualization